stsong0812/Algo-Engineering/README.md

 7:00-8:30;12:00-13:00;16:00-18:00 (person 1 schedule)
 9:00-10:30;12:20-13:30;14:00-15:00;16:00-17:00 (person 2 schedule)

 Adding more than one set of input schedules requires a new line separating each set of inputs.
 Once you have a fully populated input.txt file, simply open match-sched.py and run the code.
+The output will be written to an output.txt file.
 Below is an example of two different separated data sets:

 30 (duration of meeting) 7:00-8:30;12:00-13:00;16:00-18:00 (person 1 schedule)